-Equation (24) has strong parallels with the risk-sharing test developed by Townsend (1994).
+Equation (26) has strong parallels with the risk-sharing test developed by Townsend (1994).
 In that family of risk-sharing regressions, household consumption is regressed on household income and total (village) consumption in the risk-sharing syndicate.
 Townsend solves the problem of a syndicate of households jointly maximizing utility and perfectly risk-sharing, and contrasts that with households in financial autarky; We solve the problem of a syndicate of firms jointly maximizing profits in perfect collusion and contrast with those independently maximizing profits.
 Townsend posited that households in proximity are likely to be able to more easily cooperate, defining villages as the appropriate risk-sharing network.
 We posit the same is true for firms and examine local cooperation of firms.
-Our test also shares another key strength of risk-sharing tests: we do not need to be explicit about the details of collusion because we only look at its effects on pricing.16 Finally, as discussed in Section I.D, firms could compete as in Cournot or Bertrand, and the essential elements of the test hold in each.
+Our screen also shares another key strength of risk-sharing tests: we do not need to be explicit about the details of collusion.
+16 Instead, we directly address the effects of less competition that are of most concern: an ability of firms to use their collective market power to raise markups.
+Finally, as discussed in Section I.D, firms could compete as in Cournot or Bertrand, and the essential elements of the screen hold in each.

-We also note the presence of time and firm dummies in our test.
+We also note the presence of time and firm dummies in our screening equation.
 The time dummies, θ_t , capture time-specific variation, which is important since markups have increased over time, as we show in the next section.
-In principle, firmspecific fixed effects are not explicitly required in the case of symmetric demand elasticities.17 Nevertheless, we add α{ni} to capture fixed firm-specific variation in the markup, stemming perhaps from firm-specific variation in demand elasticities, as discussed in Section I.D.
+In principle, firm-specific fixed effects are not explicitly required in the case of symmetric demand elasticities.17 Nevertheless, we add α{ni} to capture fixed firm-specific variation in the markup, stemming perhaps from firm-specific variation in demand elasticities, as discussed in Section I.D.
 Together, these time and firm controls assure that the identification in the regression stems from within-cluster and within-firm variation over time in markups and market shares.